Dentro del libro

 Términos y frases comunes

-action activities agricultural areas Bangladesh become caste collective concerned Congress conservation continue cost Court cultural Delhi demand district economic effect Emergency existing experience fact forces forest given groups Hindu human important increase India industrial institutions interest involved issues labour land lead less LIMITED living major means medicine ment movement nature Office organised park party persons planning political poor population possible practice Pradesh present Press problem production programme protected question reform region relations remained reserves response result role rules rural sector share social society structure tion trade trade unions traditional United University village wildlife women workers
+action activities agricultural areas Bangladesh become caste collective concerned Congress conservation continue cost Court created cultural Delhi demand district economic effect Emergency existing experience fact forces forest given groups Hindu human important increase India industrial institutions interest involved issues labour land lead LIMITED living major means medicine ment movement nature Office organised park party persons planning political poor population possible practice Pradesh present Press problem production programme protected question reform region relations remained reserves response result role rules rural sector share social society structure tion trade unions traditional United University village wildlife women workers